 - (a) The Executive Director shall establish the pairings for the Preliminary Rounds, in the first instance, by reference to the Memorial Scores.
-The Executive Director may modify the draw to ensure (i) geographical and competitive diversity, (ii) balance, (iii) that no Team is required to commence a Moot before 7:00 am or after 9:00 pm in whichever time zone the Team designates on its Team Homepage, and (iv) the best interests of the Competition. - (b) Pairings for the Preliminary Rounds and the Memorials of opposing Teams will be distributed to Teams by the date set forth in the Official Schedule. - (c) The Executive Director may subsequently modify the pairings to account for absent Teams or other unforeseen contingencies.
+The Executive Director may modify the draw to ensure (i) geographical and competitive diversity and (ii) balance. - (b) Pairings for the International Rounds and the Memorials of opposing Teams will be distributed to Teams on or prior to the first day of the International Rounds. - (c) The Executive Director may subsequently modify the pairings to account for absent Teams or other unforeseen contingencies.
 In such case, the Executive Director will notify affected Teams and deliver their opponents' Memorials as soon as possible.